VladNachiu31/Automation_for_emails/README.md

 # Automation_for_emails

+Install the requirements.txt with the command pip install -r requirements.txt in your shell.

 Into the repository are 7 scripts : <br>
 1 - send emails <br>
 2 - send emails every day <br>